quintans/vertical-slices/README.md

         └── repository.go
 ```

+---

+## 🧠 Domain Modeling & DDD

-If a specific data model looks like it will contain logic around it, I would start implementing it as DDD aggregate from the start.
-Both Order and Product are aggregates.
-For CRUD operations just use plain struct models.
+If a data model involves business logic, I would model it as a **DDD aggregate** from the start.
+In this app, both `Order` and `Product` are aggregates.

-I implemented the above order creation validation by using a DDD policy, and this can be argued to be too complex by adding unnecessary indirection, but from my perspective, that little extra complexity allows us to put every piece of logic in the same place, increasing cohesion.
+For straightforward CRUD operations, I would just use simple struct-based models.

+As business logic increases always consider to refactor to an aggregate.

+---

+## 🔄 Domain Policies

+Order creation involves validating available stock, implemented using a **DDD policy**.
+While this may introduce a bit more abstraction, it allows logic to remain **highly cohesive** and centralized—making it easier to evolve and maintain over time.

+---

+## 🚀 Goals

+- Showcase how VSA can be applied in Go.
+- Emphasize decoupling, testability, and domain-focused design.
+- Provide a solid base for extending into a more complete microservice or monolith.

+---

+Feel free to fork or adapt this for your own projects!